 Note: This course is strongly recommended for all students anticipating graduate school.

-MUS 317 - History of Music I
+MUS 317WI - History of Music I

-(3 credits, alternate years, consult department) Music history courses present a summary of the chronological development of music in western civilization.
-Music from ancient times through the Baroque is covered.
+(4 credits; alternate years, consult department) (Writing intensive) Music history courses present a summary of the chronological development of music in western civilization.
+Music from Antiquity through the late 18th century is covered.